pmenzel/packCircles/README.md

 ##About
-packCircles arranges a list of circles, which are denoted by their radii, by consecutively arranging them externally tangent to two previously placed circles avoiding overlaps.
+packCircles arranges a list of circles, which are denoted by their radii, by consecutively placing each circle externally tangent to two previously placed circles avoiding overlaps.
 The output is an SVG file.